Image courtesy of Karstilo.net

 The Orbit was sold grease-lubricated.
 Though its internal parts are rather well-protected against contamination, it will endure longest if relubricated with both grease and oil as described here.
 Oil may be added at the left end of the axle after unscrewing the pullchain.
 Do not over-oil the drum-brake version.

-Karsten Stielow's Web site in Germany offers a page with additional photos and an exploded drawing which is a good guide for rebuilding of an Orbit hub.
+Karsten Stielow's Web site in Germany offers a page [now archived] with additional photos and an exploded drawing which is a good guide for rebuilding of an Orbit hub.
 (Note though that there are two circlips, and they are different!)
-The exploded drawing is also linked below.
+The exploded drawing is also copied below.

 An Orbit rebuild will have a limited lifetime, because of the increasing difficulty of finding replacement parts.
 Rebuilding probably only makes sense to prolong the life of a wheel, or to restore a bicycle as a historical item.